-Here are four incredible organizations and some of their initiatives that bring information, support, and hope to members of the Black breast cancer community:
+Here are a few organizations and some of their initiatives that bring information, support, and hope to members of the Black breast cancer community:

 Touch, The Black Breast Cancer Alliance